These are the most expensive private jets owned by celebrities

 Aircraft type: Bombardier Challenger 850

-The ultimate power couple in the world of entertainment, Beyoncé and Jay-Z have a combined net worth close to USD 3 billion.
+The ultimate power couple in the world of entertainment, Beyoncé and Jay-Z have a combined net worth close to USD 3 billion (INR 24, 847 crore approx.).
 With 32 wins (till 2022), Beyoncé is the most honoured singer in the history of the Grammy Awards.
 Jay-Z, on the other hand, is hip hop’s first billionaire and the richest musician in the world.

 Given their extremely busy schedule that takes them around the world, it is evident they’d pay quite a sum to lay their hands on a luxurious business jet.
 Thus, it was no surprise when Beyoncé and Jay-Z were seen landing at Los Angeles’ Van Nuys airport in their Bombardier Challenger 850 after spending some days in Dubai, UAE, earlier in 2023.